hmxmilohax/rb3-pc/readme.md

 		* It is suggested to use your graphics driver's settings or software like MSI Afterburner to cap your framerate instead.
 		* Adjusting the frame rate to be higher than 60 exponentially uses more GPU and CPU, so this is not recommended for low end machines.
 	* **Adjust "Shader Quality"** depending on your system.
-		* Low and Medium will drastically reduce quality at certain frame rates with little performance gains.
+		* Low and Medium will reduce quality at certain frame rates with little performance gains.
 		* High is the best option.
 Ultra looks and performs similar to high.
 		* Auto will use default RPCS3 settings.
 This is the suggested setting.
 	* **Adjust "Resolution Scale"** to preference and to what your computer can handle.
 Lower for performance gains at a drastic cost in quality.
 Increase for sharper graphics at the cost of higher GPU requirements.